KIVA (TV): Construction and early years

 The Imperial Valley gained its first television station on March 25, 1953, when the Federal Communications Commission (FCC) awarded a permit to Valley Telecasting to construct a television station on VHF channel 11.
 The original studios and transmitter would be located at Pilot Knob in California, about 10 mi west of Yuma.
-Their old studios are still standing, south of 8, north of Frontage Rd., south/east of the Winterhaven Agricultural Station.
+Their old studios are still standing along the Frontage Road southeast of the Winterhaven Agricultural Inspection Station on Interstate 8.

 On October 6, 1953, the station, which had by that time acquired the call letters KIVA, sent out a very faint test pattern by accident, but it was received by several people.
 Two days later, the station was broadcasting a full-strength test signal, and it began regularly scheduled service on October 18.
 It was the first television station in Arizona outside of Phoenix or Tucson.

 As the only local television station in the market, it carried select programming from NBC, ABC, CBS, and DuMont.
 It operated on Pacific Time, so the program start times in Yuma were an hour later than typical, as Yuma was on Mountain Time.
 Harry C. Butcher, owner of a radio station in Santa Barbara, California, acquired KIVA in 1957 as the station neared bankruptcy, with television program providers and a dance school in El Centro among the creditors and assets exceeding liabilities by $200,000; in 1959, Butcher brought in additional investors under the name of Electro Investors.